Category: ConsultancyBuildingsGeophysicsExcavationTeam Insights

 What is your area of specialism in archaeology?

 My first proper job after university was working for a geophysical survey contractor in the midlands, where I learned to walk along in perfect time to the constant beep, beep, beep from a magnetometer (I still whistle this from time-to-time when walking across fields).
 I developed a specialism for geophysics in the years I worked there but I also had an interest in buildings and architectural history, which I was fortunate enough to develop while I worked for an archaeological unit in the north-west.
 I carried out many building surveys across and beyond the region and eventually became a project manager, a role which now occupies most of my time.

 What is your favourite type of historic building?

 Living in the north-west, not far from Manchester, I think it’s impossible not to be impressed by our industrial built heritage.
 The mill buildings that survive are not just remarkable technical achievements but are monuments to the countless men, women and children who helped to create our modern way of life.
 I am also a sucker for a Gothic cathedral and a cruck barn.

 NAA has a strong track record in north-east England, and as a company that is client focused, is keen to offer our clients in the north-west cost-effective, locally based heritage and archaeology services.

 Why the north-west?

 I have worked in the north-west for many years and have a good knowledge of the area and its potential and believe that there is great opportunity for NAA to be involved in some inspiring and interesting projects.
-Manchester is a vibrant and exciting city with many development opportunities.
-Chorley is in central Lancashire, close to all the major conurbations and transport networks, and is an ideal base from which to work all over the north-west.
+Manchester is a vibrant and exciting city with many development opportunities, and is close to all the major conurbations and transport networks, and is an ideal base from which to work all over the north-west.

 What type of work have you done to date from the NAA north-west office?